willr196/guardian-data-streaming/JV/exhibition-curator.md

 2. **Social Media Integration**: Allow users to share exhibitions or individual artworks.
 3. **Cross-Platform Access**: Develop both a mobile app and website.
 4. **Advanced Search Options**: Enable multiple filters for more refined search criteria.
+5. **Spring Security** implement full authentication using the Spring Security framework for secure communication between the backend API and frontend Android app.